You open up shop. Turn on the lights. Start getting ready for customers, and flip on some music.

 And just like that -- you may have put your business in a position to be sued for thousands and thousands of dollars.

-While the band was playing the popular covers, a BMI “music researcher” was there taking notes.
-Tadpole had not paid licensing fees for the songs, and this BMI representative was there to collect evidence.
+The band played popular covers, and a BMI “music researcher” took notes.
+Tadpole had not paid licensing fees for the songs, and the BMI representative collected the evidence.

 Tadpole wasn’t aware that they were breaking any laws, until they were sued for playing copyright music.
 The BMI lawsuit landed Tadpole in federal court and left them with a settlement that required them to pay $30,000.

-According to the story by the Tampa Bay Times, Tadpole’s owner had received general notifications about music-licensing and later, correspondence directly from BMI demanding fees -- but he didn’t take them seriously.
+According to the story by the Tampa Bay Times, Tadpole’s owner received general notifications about music-licensing and later, correspondence directly from BMI demanding fees, but he didn’t take these requests seriously.

-Even after a BMI representative showed up at the establishment, the owner was still unsure about what was happening or why he owed the money.
-He was very unfamiliar with music-licensing laws.
+Even after a BMI representative showed up at the establishment, the owner didn’t understand what happened or the reasoning for the fines.
+He didn’t know the music-licensing laws.

 "I had some lady walk in and say I owed her $3,000 for a music license," the owner said to the Tampa Bay Times.
 "I don't know where that check or money is going."

-But not knowing about music-licensing couldn’t save Tadpole from the lawsuit or the repercussions that came after.
+Not knowing about music-licensing didn’t save Tadpole from the lawsuit or the repercussions that came after.
 Tadpole eventually closed after the settlement.

-BMI wasn’t created to go after small businesses.
-The company was founded in 1939 by radio broadcasters and songwriters who wanted to simplify the process of collecting royalties for musicians and producers.
+BMI isn’t out to ruin small businesses.
+Radio broadcasters and songwriters founded the company in 1939 to simplify the process of collecting royalties for musicians and producers.

 Before BMI, royalties for music licensing had to be paid on a case-by-case business, which was tedious, complicated, and expensive.
 BMI centralized the process by pulling together songs that could all be covered by the same license.